Community Relations Commission

 Wheaton Gives Back

-During the month of October, the Community Relations Commission invites Wheaton residents to participate in Wheaton Gives Back, an effort to help neighbors in need.
-The commission is partnering with the People's Resource Center, Downtown Wheaton Association, and the Wheaton Park District for two programs.
-Throughout the month, residents can donate new and gently used coats, hats, mittens, gloves, and scarves at various locations in Wheaton.
-All items will be donated to the People's Resource Center Clothes Closet.
-On Friday, Oct.
-27, the commission is looking for volunteers to unload trucks as part of the People's Resource Center's annual Stuff-a-Truck event.
-For more information, visit the City's website.
+During the month of October 2023, the Community Relations Commission invited Wheaton residents to participate in Wheaton Gives Back, an effort to help neighbors in need.
+The commission partnered with the People's Resource Center, Downtown Wheaton Association, and the Wheaton Park District for two programs.
+Throughout the month, residents donated new and gently used coats, hats, mittens, gloves, and scarves at various locations in Wheaton to be donated to the People's Resource Center Clothes Closet.

 Festival of Cultures

-The Community Relations Commission will host the 2023 Festival of Cultures on Sunday, Sept.
-17 from 1-5 p.m. in Memorial Park.
+The Community Relations Commission hosted the 2023 Festival of Cultures on Sunday, Sept.
+17 in Memorial Park.
 The Festival of Cultures featured diverse community members at cultural booths where they will share their heritage and stories.

 Good Citizens Awards